semgrep/semgrep-docs/docs/faq.md

 ## Billing / Pricing

+#### Can I use Semgrep for free?

+Yes, you can use the [Semgrep CLI](https://semgrep.dev/docs/getting-started/) and [Semgrep Community Tier](http://r2c.dev/pricing) for free!

-#### What features differ between Semgrep App’s Community (free) and Team (paid) versions?
+#### What features differ between Semgrep App’s Community (free) and Team/Enterprise (paid) versions?

-See the Semgrep feature and pricing comparison at [r2c.dev/pricing](https://r2c.dev/pricing)
+Semgrep Community is great for individuals looking to quickly secure their public and private projects.

+Semgrep Team and Enterprise are best for organizations that require dedicated support, access control, and advanced features.

+You can find more at [r2c.dev/pricing](http://r2c.dev/pricing).

-#### Who is a user and how do you count them?
+#### Who is a user?

-For the Semgrep Team tier, a user is any project contributor whose pull request or code was scanned in the billing cycle.
-For example, if a project has 4 unique contributors who pushed code during the period, and Semgrep runs on all their pull requests, there are 4 users.
-If these unique contributors push to many projects, they will only be counted once; please feel free to scan often and widely.
-Semgrep does not charge on a line-of-code or per-project basis.
+A user is any project contributor whose pull request or code is scanned during the billing period.

+For example, if a project has 4 unique contributors who push code during the billing period and Semgrep runs on all their pull requests, there are 4 users.
+If these unique contributors push to many projects, they will only be counted once.

+#### How do I upgrade my plan?

+You can select the number of seats and pay directly from the [Settings page](https://semgrep.dev/manage/settings/payment) in Semgrep App!

+#### How do I pay for my plan?

+We accept all major credit cards through [Stripe](https://stripe.com/).
+If you want to pay through a purchase order / invoice mechanism, you can also reach out to [billing@r2c.dev](http://billing@r2c.dev/) to get in touch with our sales team.

+We will bill you on the 1st of every month.

+#### How do I modify my plan?

+Please email [billing@r2c.dev](http://billing@r2c.dev/) and we will assist you in making changes to your plan.

+#### What if I go over my plan’s limits?

+We will reach out and come up with a new plan that fits your needs.

+#### How do I cancel my plan?

+Please email [billing@r2c.dev](http://billing@r2c.dev/) and we will assist you with all cancellations.

 ## Comparisons